bflbarlow/d3_projects/README.md

 ## Biography

 I am Benjamin Barlow, a multi-faceted tech nerd living in Madison, Wisconsin.
 I have a wide variety of skills and hobbies ranging from photography to web development.
 My favorite pastime has been (and probably always will be) theatre.
 During the four-and-a-half years I spent studying Mathematics at UW-Platteville, I participated in 20 productions.
-That’s almost one production every 80 days for 54 straight months—putting a math degree to good use!
+That’s almost one production every 80 days for 54 straight months (that's putting a math degree to good use!)

 My real-life superpower is the ability to visualize relational data manipulation in my head.
 Essentially, it’s instinctively easy for me to understand, query, and plan/model relational data.